fetep/node-red-contrib-hueplus/README.md

 Control you Hue Lamps out of Node RED.

 ## Installation
-Just install this plugin to your Node Red installation by using npm: "npm install node-red-contrib-hue" in your Node Red root directory
+Just install this plugin to your Node Red installation by using npm: "npm install node-red-contrib-hueplus" in your Node Red root directory

 ## Usage
 All you need to know is bundled with the installation: Just drag one of each of the hue nodes into your graph and read the manual displayed.
 Also no hassle to create a hue-user: just open the dialog, push the button on the bridge, select the hue server (is auto-discovered) and you are good to go.